West London Extension Specialists

 Hammersmith, Fulham & Shepherd's Bush

 Premium streets with premium extension budgets.
-Wrap-arounds and full basement-up double-storeys dominate.
-H&F council planning fees and party wall complexity push timelines longer, but the ROI on resale value is the strongest in London.
+Wrap-arounds and full double-storeys dominate.
+H&F council planning and party wall complexity push timelines longer, but the return on resale value is among the strongest in London.

 UB3 · UB4 · UB8